Low Entropy and the Mean Curvature Flow with Surgery: Proof of Theorem 1.1.

 To describe how we glue it in, note an upshot of the canonical neighborhood theoem above is that if the mean curvature at the locations we intend to do surgery is large enough, after rescaling to make the mean curvature one the surface will be as close as we want (in $C^3$ norm, say) in as large a neighborhood as we want to a round cylinder of radius one.
 Meanwhile, without loss of generality (by applying a suitable rescaling) our surgery cap candidate constructed in the previous subsection agrees with a round cylinder far enough away from the origin. $ $

-The locations that we intend to do surgery at will have $H = H_{neck}$, as in \cite{HK2}, so choose $H_{neck} > H_{can}(\epsilon)$ with $\epsilon$ so that $1/\epsilon >> 2R_1$ and $\epsilon < \delta/2$.
-Denote the rescaled flow about the surgery spot by $\widetilde{M}=\frac{M-p}{H_{neck}}$, by our choice of $\epsilon$ let us perform the cap gluing by smoothly transitioning from $\widetilde{M} \cap (B(0, 3R_0) / B(0, 2R_0))$ to $C \cap (B(0, 3R_0) / B(0, 2R_0))$.
-In particular the surgery only will change the hypersurface in the region $\widetilde{M} \cap (B(0, 3R_0)$ for the rescaled flow.
-Following the notation of Haslhofer and Kleiner we denote the surfaces pre and post-gluing by $\widetilde{M}^+$ and $\widetilde{M}^\#$ respecitvely for the rescaled surface and $M^+$, $M^\#$ for the original (spatial) scaled surfaces. $ $
+The locations that we intend to do surgery at will have $H = H_{neck}$, as in \cite{HK2}, so choose $H_{neck} > H_{can}(\epsilon)$ with $\epsilon$ so that $1/\epsilon >> 2\widetilde{R}$ and $\epsilon < \delta/2$.
+Denote the rescaled flow about the surgery spot by $\widetilde{M}=\frac{M-p}{H_{neck}}$, by our choice of $\epsilon$ let us perform the cap gluing by smoothly transitioning from $\widetilde{M} \cap (B(0, 3\widetilde{R}) / B(0, 2\widetilde{R}))$ to $C \cap (B(0, 3\widetilde{R}) / B(0, 2\widetilde{R}))$.
+In particular the surgery only will change the hypersurface in the region $\widetilde{M} \cap (B(0, 3\widetilde{R})$ for the rescaled flow.
+Following the notation of Haslhofer and Kleiner we denote the surfaces pre and post-gluing by $\widetilde{M}^-$ and $\widetilde{M}^+$ respecitvely for the rescaled surface and $M^-$, $M^+$ for the original (spatial) scaled surfaces. $ $

 With regards to proposition 3.8, $\beta$ 2-convexity isn't strictly necessary (its only included in \cite{HK1} to preserve apriori curvature conditions) so we ignore that condition.
-Since the transition is taken where both surfaces are nearly cylindrical, $\alpha$-noncollapsing is preserved.
+Since the transition is taken where both surfaces are nearly cylindrical, $\alpha$-noncollapsing is preserved (although the apriori noncollapsing may need to be adjusted if the cap's is lower -- of course one may freely lower the constant $\alpha$ in the definition of noncollapsing).
 Items (1), (2) and (4) are clear as well; for the third point we note we may slightly bend the cylinder inwards without affecting the entropy in light of lemma 3.5 to make the postgluing domain satisfy (3).